Skip to content

 Representative Office

 A representative office cannot generate profit.
-It exists solely for market research, promotional activities, or maintaining a brand presence.
-This is non-commercial β€” no invoicing, no contracts, no sales.
+It exists solely for market research, promotional activities, or maintaining a brand presence — no invoicing, no contracts, no sales.

 Best for: Companies conducting market feasibility studies before committing to full incorporation.